aiviaghost/CTF_Writeups/README.md

 # CTF_Writeups
-Writeups of CTF challenges I have solved.
+Writeups and solve-scripts for CTF challenges I have solved.